 As students enter, remind them that during this unit, they should immediately begin walking and running laps as soon as they come to physical education class.
 Remind them that this is a competition!
 Let's see who can walk and run the most laps!
 Of course, you or your aide needs to be ready with the straws or sticks so that students get credit for those laps.

-If they want to report how much mileage they've accumulated, urge them to do laps and report in later - after class begins.
+Collect any Escort Cadre applications that students may have completed.
+If they want to report how much mileage they've accumulated, urge them to do laps and report later - after class begins.